Information about the UK leaving the EU

 How will we assess what EU laws we need?

 All Government departments are currently reviewing the EU laws that apply in their policy areas and how our withdrawal from the EU will affect the operation of those laws.
-Where laws need to be fixed, that’s what the Government will do.
+Where laws need to be fixed, that is what the Government will do.

-How will the Government ensure the views of the Scottish Government, Welsh Assembly and Northern Ireland Executive are heard?
+How will the Government ensure the views of the Scottish Government, Welsh Government and Northern Ireland Executive are heard?